Annual Meeting Registration

 Award

-Accepted pediatric residents will travel to ACR Convergence, October 24–29 in Chicago, IL.
+Accepted pediatric residents will travel to ACR Convergence, November 6–11, 2026 in Orlando, Florida.
 Participants will be required to attend the meeting in person, receive complimentary registration, and up to $900 in travel reimbursement.

 Participant Eligibility